 What a brave boy!

-Reason #8: Golden retrievers are rarely aggressive and rarely bite
+Reason #8: Golden Retrievers are rarely aggressive

 All of the love and good-naturedness doesn’t leave much room for aggression.

-In fact, most golden retrievers are likely to be submissive rather than aggressive.
+In fact, most Golden Retrievers are likely to be submissive rather than aggressive.

-Reason #9: Golden retrievers are not huge barkers
+Reason #9: Golden Retrievers are moderate barkers

-Goldens are mild to medium barkers.
+Goldens are moderate barkers.

 They could play alllll day as long the other pup is up for it.